 When the dry cleaning process is started, the clothing is put in a special washing machine containing PER and detergents.
 The PER is heated and vaporised; after cleaning the clean PER vapours are cooled and reused.
 A part of the PER forms a residue with the detergents and is wasted.
 A part of the PER vapour is emitted to the air.
 Another part of the PER goes into the 'contact' water, this contact water is filtered with active carbon filters and released to the sewage system.

-The contribution of NMVOC for dry cleaning to the total national NMVOC emission to is <0.1%.
+The contribution of this source to the total national NMVOC emission was 0.1% in 1990 and 0.04% in 2020 (ER dataset 1990-2022).